CollectionBuilder/cb-docs/docs/pages/basics.md

 # Page Basics

 The pages that appear on your collection site start as [Markdown]({{ '/docs/glossary/#markdown' | relative_url }}) files in the "pages" folder of your project repository.
-We usually call these "stubs", because Jekyll will process their content and wrap it in template elements to create the final HTML pages.
+We usually call these "stubs", because Jekyll will process their content and wrap it in template elements to output the final HTML pages.

 Most of the page stubs are placeholders for the CollectionBuilder visualization features, such as "Browse" or "Subjects", so **you will rarely have to edit any of the default page stubs.**